Operation UNIFIER: Canada in Ukraine

 “I gave my name for a deployment,” she said.
 “Most deployment positions are for personnel in the regular force and some for the reserves, but sometimes when they can’t fill the reg force positions they will send out the info to reserve regiments to see if they can fill the position.
 I got a deployment rather quickly because I specifically stated that I wanted to deploy, but it would also be possible to be offered a position even without giving your name” if you meet the requirements.
 Because reservists often have full-time jobs in the civilian world, however, “we always have a choice as to whether we go or not, contrary to the regular force.”
 And why did she give her name?
 She wanted to deploy, she said, to concentrate more on the military side of her career.
 A training mission was perfect for a first deployment.

-Captain Nathalie Gareau (source: personal collection, used with permission).
+Captain Nathalie Gareau (source: Personal collection, used with permission).

 What was your pre-deployment training like?